amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 - "How can you use Python and pymediainfo to learn more about your media files?"
 Objectives:
 - "Use pymediainfo to collect additional (and multiple) pieces of technical metadata"
-- "Use the csv module to export metadata to a file"
+- "Use the csv module to export that metadata to a file"
 keypoints:
 - "Domain specific functions will often require custom tools"
 ---